-I’m beyond thrilled to share this gingham crochet pattern with you!
-Previously I’ve made this blanket with Caron Simply Soft Brand yarn in pinks.
-I hunted around for some great purples, and I’ve found them at Hobby Lobby.
+I’m beyond thrilled to share this purple gingham crochet blanket pattern with you!
+I’ve also made this blanket in pink and also in black if you’d like to see more gingham.
+For this blanket, I hunted around for some great purples, and I found them at Hobby Lobby.

-Size J hook for the base chain, Size K hook for the rest of the work.
+Size J/6.00mm hook for the base chain, Size K/6.5mm hook for the rest of the work

 SC in the second CH from the hook and the next 9 chains, start the 10th SC, but before you finish, change colors and join the lighter purple, SC over the white strand of yarn as you go for the next 10 SC.
 However, again, before you finish the 10th SC, pull up the white yarn you’ve been carrying along to finish the stitch.

 Repeat this across the whole length of the chain alternating colors every 10 SC.

 Chain 1 and turn, carrying the yarn not in use around the corner, and begin again with your 10 SC.

 Always change colors on the 10th SC.

 After working 10 rows, cut the white color, leaving a long tail to weave in later, and work your ten SC with the light purple.
 (Your rows should have started and ended with the white.)
 After your 10th SC, work in the dark purple.
 If this is confusing, here is a video clip that may help:

 You are always working over the yarn not in use.
 If this is confusing, refer to the video clip below.
 In it I explain how to begin the gingham stitch and change colors.
 I also talk about different color choices you can make if you don’t want to do purple.